daniqss/hyprqtile/README.md

 # thanks to
 - [hyprland-community](https://github.com/hyprland-community/) mainteiners, who wrote an amazing [hyprland-rs](https://github.com/hyprland-community/hyprland-rs) crate
-- [taylor85345], who made this [script](https://github.com/taylor85345/hyprland-dotfiles/blob/master/hypr/scripts/workspace) from which I take the logic
+- [taylor85345](https://github.com/taylor85345), who made this [script](https://github.com/taylor85345/hyprland-dotfiles/blob/master/hypr/scripts/workspace) from which I take the logic
-- [donovanglover], who made [hyprnome](https://github.com/donovanglover/hyprnome/) from which I take the idea and I learn how to make a rust program that uses hyprland-rs and some clap tricks.
+- [donovanglover](https://github.com/donovanglover), who made [hyprnome](https://github.com/donovanglover/hyprnome/) from which I take the idea and I learn how to make a rust program that uses hyprland-rs and some clap tricks.